David Cox (Marine): Speculation

 Investigators believed that Cox had likely known his killer and had gone along willingly, though details about what he was wearing, the keys in the ignition of his truck and the location in which he was found raised questions about that.
-Cox's brother, Steven, believed his murder may have been linked either to his military past or perhaps his job with UPS.
+Cox's brother, Steven, believed his murder may have been linked either to his military past, or perhaps his job with UPS.
 According to Steven, David had told him months earlier that he believed two employees were stealing packages.

 Cox's sister, Christine, does not believe his murder is connected to the military or UPS, though she does believe that his murder suggests a professional, planned out hit.
 It was later discovered that David had a gambling habit and was in debt at the time of his murder.
 Investigators, however, believed the debt was too small for murder, being described as only a few thousand dollars, and Cox had enough money in his bank account to pay it off were he in danger.

 Developments

 In the more than twenty-five years since Cox was murdered, few developments have been reported.
 There are no suspects or known motives, and investigators described the case as growing cold almost immediately.
-In February 2019, two police officers and former Marines, Sergeant John Fanning of the Massachusetts State Police and Yuriy Bukhenik, a State Trooper, announced their intention to re-investigate Cox's murder.
+In February 2019, two police officers and former Marines, Sergeant John Fanning and Trooper Yuriy Bukhenik of the Massachusetts State Police announced their intention to re-investigate Cox's murder.
 The two officers believe that new forensic techniques might be able to assist them in discovering new clues that could lead to the killer.